 When first starting out, or simply in a rut, meal plans can be a lifesaver.
 At the beginning of each week, plot out your breakfast, lunch and dinner, and stick to it.
 With time, the diet will become second nature and you’ll be prepared to cook on the fly.
 For some tasty ways to fill up your menus, enjoy recipes from following resources:

 A nutritious diet without dairy is more than feasible.
 In fact, enormous healthy populations around the world are dairy-free.
-But since our society tends to use dairy as a primary nutrient source, make sure your diet and lifestyle is well-rounded with Vitamin D, B12, calcium, and protein, in particular.
-Some dairy-free almond milks step in to provide all of the above!
+But since our society tends to use dairy as a primary nutrient source, make sure your dairy-free diet and lifestyle is well-rounded with Vitamin D, B12, calcium, magnesium, and protein.
+Some dairy-free milks step in to provide all of the above!